 Hiking, fishing, kayaking in a fantastic scenery

-We were late with our holiday planning, so we ended up on Senja, located just north of the Vesterålen & Lofoten.
-And what a landscape we discovered, at good weather, too, if you don't mind 9 degrees Celsius in the summer lucky.
+We were late with our holiday planning, so we ended up on Senja, just north of the Vesterålen & Lofoten.
+And what a landscape we discovered, with daylight round the clock another unique experience.

-On the way back, we also spent some time on the unique Lofoten.
+On the way back, we also spent some time on the famous Lofoten.

 5 days in the very very North